 Increase Red Blood Cells with These Natural Remedies

 Erythrocytes, also known as red blood corpuscles or red blood cells, are indispensable for our bodies.
-The reason for this is that they transport oxygen-filled blood to all of the body’s tissues while eliminating carbon dioxide.
+This is because they transport oxygen-filled blood to all of the body’s tissues while eliminating carbon dioxide.

-They are red in color because they contain hemoglobin, a protein rich in iron.
-As time goes by, the cells die off and the bone marrow is in charge of manufacturing more.
+They are red in color because they contain hemoglobin, a protein-rich in iron.
+However, as time goes by, the cells die off and the bone marrow is in charge of manufacturing more.

-It’s extremely important to maintain a healthy lifestyle, eat foods that contain iron, and, above all, to help prevent your body from getting anemia, or a low red blood cell count.
+It’s extremely important to maintain a healthy lifestyle, eat foods that contain iron (while maintaining a balanced diet), and, above all, to help prevent your body from getting anemia, or a low red blood cell count.

 Some changes in habit that may help you are the following: